nadangergeo/pick-axe/README.md

 ![Screenshot of pick-axe STATUS command](https://github.com/nadangergeo/pick-axe/blob/main/screenshots/pick-axe_status_screenshot.png)

-The package manager can install/update the following: trex, gminer, nbminer, ethminer... with more to follow!
+The package manager can install/update the following: trex, gminer, nbminer, ethminer, miniZ... with more to follow!

-By extension, PICK-AXE has support for mining the following coins/algos: ae, beam, btg, cfx, ctxc, cuckoo29, equihash125_4, equihash144_5, equihash192_7, equihash210_9, ergo, etc, eth, firo, grin31, grin32, rvn, sero, veil
+By extension, PICK-AXE has support for mining the following coins/algos: ae, aion, anon, arw, beam, btg, btcz, bze, cash, cfx, ctxc, cuckoo29, equihash125_4, equihash144_5, equihash192_7, equihash210_9, ergo, etc, eth, firo, grimmm, grin31, grin32, ltz, mnx, rvn, safe, sero, tent, vbk, vdl, veil, yec, zano, zcl, zel, zels, zerc

 This is *NOT* a yet-another-f*cking*-miner.
 This is a toolset of a bunch of bash-scripts, which togheter forms PICK-AXE - a general utility for mining on linux AND somewhat of a package manager for miners.